-Creation of Alexandra Demenkova is based on people.
-She photographs isolated communities not only socially but also remotely.
+Work of Alexandra Demenkova is devoted to people.
+She photographs isolated communities not only in social meaning but also remotely.
 She often shoots in places that are not on any official map.
 In social photography she focuses on raw life, emotions and truth.
 Her approach to the image is gentle and it has become a natural part of her life.
-The next interview is about her inner strength, about why she photographs and how she approaches her own work.
+The next interview is about her inner strength, about why she photographs and how she approaches her work.

 Did you study photography or are you a self-thought?